-One was of a Gothic church interior, the other a hand painted simple watercolor of a makeshift chapel.
+One was of a Gothic church interior; the other was a hand-painted, simple watercolor of a makeshift chapel.

-Then, in the summer of 1944 hundreds of priests, seminarians, sisters and clergy of all denominations were rounded up and transferred to a dreaded Japanese internment camp called Los Baños, across a 20-mile lake south of Manila.
+Then, in the summer of 1944, hundreds of priests, seminarians, sisters and clergy of all denominations were rounded up and transferred to the dreaded Japanese internment camp called Los Baños, across a 20-mile lake south of Manila.

-Prayers to the angels on high, lifting the head to the skies, looking expectantly for rescue from the Lord.
-Hour upon hour, day after day, and now year after year.
+Prayers to the angels on high, lifting the head to the skies, looking expectantly for rescue from the Lord: hour upon hour, day after day and year after year.
 Fighting against depression, all the sisters fought the enemy in the battlefield of the mind.

-All good humor aside after seeing people reduced to eating grass, when Sister Mary Beata returned to her family, she asked for small portions on her plate.
-It would be against all that lay within her to be served more than she could eat, to see food go to waste.
+All good humor was set aside, after seeing people reduced to eating grass.
+When Sister Mary Beata returned to her family, she asked for small portions on her plate.
+It would be against all that lay within her to be served more than she could eat and to see food go to waste.

-Since October of 1944 the American forces had landed in the Philippines and were fighting their way through each city, pushing the Japanese farther back.
+Since October 1944, the American forces had landed in the Philippines and were fighting their way through each city, pushing the Japanese farther back.

 “It was a very emotional moment,” recalled nurse Danner.
 The internees were warned not to leave the camp, but to wait for the liberating forces to arrive for them.
 They found the storehouse full of rice and other food.

-There was an older bishop among the clergy — and he was most mindful of the power of prayer.
+There was an older bishop among the clergy who was most mindful of the power of prayer.
 Bishop Constans Jurgens from the Netherlands instituted the novena to Our Lady of Lourdes beginning Feb.
 3.